Gastrin-producing neuroendocrine tumour that causes gastric acid hypersecretion and peptic ulcer disease.

 Department of Veterans Affairs

-JRP is an author of a number of references cited in this monograph.
+JRP is an author of a number of references cited in this topic.

-Dr Joseph R. Pisegna, Dr Deepinder Goyal, and Dr Jihane Benhammou would like to gratefully acknowledge Dr David Oh and Dr Hank Wang, the previous contributors to this monograph.
-DO and HW declare that they have no competing interests.
+Dr Joseph R. Pisegna would like to gratefully acknowledge Dr Deepinder Goyal, Dr Jihane Benhammou, Dr David Oh, and Dr Hank Wang, previous contributors to this topic.
+DG, JB, DO, and HW declare that they have no competing interests.